 Vis Regatta (12-14 October 2018)

-The first Vis Regatta was held in 1934 and today, it is becoming one of the most popular regattas in Croatia.
+The first Vis Regatta took place in 1934 and today, it is one of the most popular regattas in Croatia.
 Every year, around 150 sailing boats with over 1,000 yachtsmen participate in Vis Regatta.
 For the participants, the town of Vis and its Tourist Board organize an attractive cultural entertainment program and rich receptions throughout the weekend.

 Find out more about Vis Regatta (Viška regata) in a blog post written a few years ago by our skipper Janko.